DESIGN

 Today, it's used in high-end resonator guitars and French horns.

 It’s both slightly lighter and stiffer than the yellow brass alloys traditionally used in drum building, which lets me achieve some real “holy grail” qualities in the design.
 In short, I can build a shell that’s thin enough but stiff enough to project and be structurally sound, or thin but still moves and sings at all dynamics.
 After much prototyping, I’ve settled on an initial shell offering that is a “straight shell” (no flanges), with a very specific “full contact” bearing edge profile.
-When most people think of a "straight shell" on a metal drum, they might think bright and ringy, but these are the polar opposite.
-They also have a special snare bed that adds just a hint of chunky, vintage heft to an otherwise modern, wide and shallow design.
+They also have a special snare bed that adds just a hint of chunky, vintage heft to an otherwise modern, wide and shallow design.These drums are dark, dry, and full of an aggressive midrange character, but controlled under the microphone.

 HARDWARE

-LUGS are hand-machined from solid brass.
+eLUGS are hand-machined from solid brass.
 There’s no big air cavity.
 They’re heavy.
 I firmly believe that the trend towards “low-mass” hardware sometimes overlooks fundamental truths about how drums operate as a system.
 These heavy lugs and hoops add a bit of focus to an otherwise very lively drum, while still resonating WITH it.

 Know the classic drum co demo video, where they strip a shell naked and whack it with a mallet to show you how “resonant” it is?
 Great idea.
 IF you tend to take all the hardware off of your shells and play them like a marimba.
 And I’ve played some really out free jazz gigs, but I can’t say I’ve ever done that, and it doesn't feel like a useful metric to me, because it ignores that all components must work together.